Glodenox/twitch-chat-monitor/README.md

 The project consists of 4 files:

-* *index.html*: the web page you want to open in a browser to see the chat
+* *index.html*: the web page you want to open in a browser to see the chat, contains the default settings
 * *main.js*: main JavaScript file
 * *tmi.js*: a copy of the [tmi.js JavaScript library for Twitch](https://github.com/tmijs/tmi.js)
 * *style.css*: CSS styles are stored here